MMH08/Big-Data-Diabetes-Readmission-Prediction/README.md

 Readmission prediction has been tackled with diverse statistical approaches [5, 6] such as logistic regression [7, 8] and survival analysis [9].
 Recently, huge attention has been given to reduce hospital readmission rate using predictive machine learning approaches, such as a binary classification problem [8, 10], support vector machines (SVM) [4, 11, 12], deep learning [13, 14], artificial neural network [7], and Naïve Bayes [5, 15].

 Despite this long history of studies about hospital readmission for adult patients such as for stoke [7], emergency patients [8, 9, 10], heart failure [5, 11], pediatric patients [2, 15].
 There are a few studies devoted to readmission of diabetic patients [1, 12, 16].
-But, a very small amount of data has been used in [12, 16] for analysis.
+However, a very small amount of data has been used in [12, 16] for their analysis.
 The importance of a specific feature (HbA1c) has been discussed in [1].

 In this project, we will use 10 years diabatic data sets to model the patients who are most likely to readmit to hospital.
 Our tools will facilitate the identification of patients potentially at high risk to reduce readmission rate so that resources can be used more efficiently in terms of cost-benefit.

 Details of data set and methods have been described in the material and methods section.
 In the Result and discussion, we explain performance of each model for both balance and imbalance data set.
 After that a short conclusion and future work will be presented.
 Last section will be references.

 # Materials and Methods
-## Data Description:
+## Data Description
 A 10 years of clinical care diabetic dataset, over the period between 1999 to 2008 throughout 130 USA hospitals, has been used in this project.
 It was collected by the Health Facts database (CERNER Corporation, Kansas City, MO).
 As the actual data is gathered by integrated delivery network health systems, so it includes all patient’s information.
 So, for specific interest it was required to extract new dataset from the database following some specific criteria.
 It will not be done in this project as our data source already done it.

 There are 101766 encounters with total feature 50 containing both numerical and categorical in types.
 We have three target class: the patients readmitted before 30 days (Class 0), after 30 days (Class 1) or did not admit at all (Class 2) after discharge from hospital.